 You never know when they may be needed, and it could be hugely inconvenient to be stranded without any of them.
 Even if you manage to flag down a driver that is willing to help you, if neither party has any jumper cable, you are going nowhere.

-When you are buying jumper cables there is a wide variety on the market.
+When you are buying best jumper cable gauge there are a wide variety on the market.
 There are extra long cables, those with very thick casings.
 There are some that have the cable as well as the clamps colored for ease of use.
 It is worth investing in a decent set of jumper cables.

 Make sure that the clips are robust and clamped securely.
 The jumper cables may make a huge difference to a journey in the future.
 They will save you time and money.
 If you call out roadside assistance to assist you in recharging a battery, it will take much longer to get your car started.

 If you are not a member of a roadside assistance association, this could also cost you money.

 How to use jumper cables?

 So, if you find yourself in a situation where you have a dead battery, you need to know how to properly use jumper cables.
 Without putting it up in the right way, you won't be able to charge your battery.

 Firstly, you need to park the cars close together in order to connect the jumper cables.
 Jumper cables are often over ten feet long.
 So this gives plenty of room to connect from one car to another.

 Some mechanics suggest that you purchase cables that are twenty feet long to give you maximum flexibility when connecting.
 A thick, durable coating on the cables is preferable as they will last longer.

 Once you have retrieved the cables, you need to open the battery if it is covered.
 And then locate the battery posts underneath.
 Then you need to securely fasten the alligator clips on each end of the cable to the battery posts on each car.